dfds/component-rfc/freight/notification.md

 # Notification RFC
 ## 1 Abstract
 This document proposes a component for notifications.
-Primarily used for send emails.
+Primarily used for sending emails.

 ## 2 Status
 accepted